Node.js File I/O: Whole-File Helpers, Streams, Random Access, and Durability

 const { bytesRead } = await fd.read(buf, 0, 64, 0);

-Read 64 bytes from position 0 of the file into buf, starting at offset 0 in the buffer. bytesRead tells you how many bytes were actually read.
-It can be less than 64 if the file is shorter, or zero if you're already at EOF.
+}This reads 64 bytes from position 0 of the file into buf, starting at offset 0 in the buffer. bytesRead tells you how many bytes were actually read.
+It can be less than 64 if the file is shorter, or zero if the position is already at EOF.

-The position parameter is where random access happens.
-Pass a number, and Node seeks to that byte offset.
+The position parameter is where random access enters the picture.
+Pass a number, and Node reads at that byte offset.
 Pass null, and it reads from the current file position and advances it.
-Explicit positions let you jump anywhere in a file without reading sequentially from the start.
+Explicit positions let you jump around inside a file without reading sequentially from the start.

 Parsing a Binary Header